Mohammed0192/SQL-UK-Student-Exclusions-analysis/README.md

 # Department for Education Student Exclusion analysis (2016-2023)
-The Department for Education has yet commit policies addressing **the alarming growth in UK student suspensions across primary and secondary education**.
-Since students have returned to in-person education post-2020, schools across the UK have been issuing suspensions and permenant exclusions exponentially.
+The Department for Education has reported an **alarming growth in UK student suspensions across primary and secondary education** since the return to in-person education follwing the COVID-19 lockdown.
 The Department for Education have released census based data on suspensions/exclusions and school workforce size for regions across the UK.

-This project analyses the UK education census data from 2016 - 2023 to understand **what key factors dictate differences in exclusion rates across the UK** after the 2019-20 academic year.
+This project analyses the UK education census data from 2016 - 2023 to understand **what key factors dictate differences in exclusion rates across the UK** before and after the 2019-20 academic year indluding students' location, age and socio-economic status.
+This will also be compared with the number of support staff employed in each area, to assess how influential supporting staff remains factor in keeping students in formal education.

 Insights and recommendations are provided on the following key areas: